albina23/stat545_md_explorer/cm011/cm011-exercise.md

 ```

     ##  [1] 49 36 25 16  9  4  1  0  1  4

-> vectorization - you can do an operation to every entry of the vector easily

 Multiply each component by 1 through its length: